2015 Swiss Indoors

 The 2015 Swiss Indoors was a men's tennis tournament played on indoor hard courts.
-It was the 46th edition of the event, and part of the 500 series of the 2015 ATP World Tour.
+It was the 46th edition of the tournament, and part of the 500 series of the 2015 ATP World Tour.
 It was held at the St. Jakobshalle in Basel, Switzerland, from 26 October through 1 November 2015.
 First-seeded Roger Federer won the singles title.